 Philosophy and Ethos

-TA Training Organisation aims to offer a training experience that is exciting, lively, liberating and well structured.
+We offer a training experience that is exciting, lively, liberating and well structured.
 At the heart of our philosophy are autonomy, ethics, creativity and critical thinking, which are the qualities we think make a competent and effective psychotherapists.
-We facilitate learning through attention to clear learning contracts and boundaries, the dynamics of the group and an atmosphere of self-discovery and exploration.
+We facilitate learning through attention to clear learning contracts and boundaries.
+We also explore the dynamics of the group and an encourage an atmosphere of self-discovery and exploration.

 Our learning philosophy is based on the core idea in TA that people can think for themselves.
 This translates into the idea that adults learn most effectively in an environment of mutual curiosity, exploration, open communication and transparency, where the whole group attends to group dynamics, process and relationship and these are central to learning.